syncfusion/xamarin.android-docs/xamarin-android/SfSchedule/date-navigations.md

 ---
 layout: post
-title: Dates, Navigations and Gestures of Syncfusion Xamarin.Android Schedule
+title: Date Navigations in Xamarin.Android Schedule | Syncfusion
-description: How to Navigate date, enable or disable navigation and other functionalities of Schedule control in Xamarin.Android.
+description: How to Navigate date, enable or disable navigation and other functionalities of Syncfusion Xamarin.Android Schedule control, its elements and more.
 platform: Xamarin.Android
 control: SfSchedule
 documentation: ug
 ---

-# Date Navigations
+# Date Navigations in Xamarin.Android Schedule (SfSchedule)

 ## Enabling Navigation
 By default, Schedule views can be moved backwards and forwards using touch swipe gesture.
 This navigation gesture can be enabled or disabled by setting [EnableNavigation](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Schedule.SfSchedule.html#Com_Syncfusion_Schedule_SfSchedule_EnableNavigation) property of `SfSchedule`.
 By default, it is enabled.